1. The Vardhana dynasty is also called the ____________.

 Explanation: He is remembered as a benevolent king.

-99. Harsha’s reign represents:
+99. Harsha’s reign represents____________.

 A) The peak of Indian feudalism